Frequently Asked Questions

 ALL CAMPERS MUST BE SIGNED IN, AND ALL CAMPERS MUST BE SIGNED OUT BY AN ADULT LISTED ON THE REGISTRATION FORM.
 CAMPERS WILL NOT BE RELEASED TO A WAITING CAR.
 ONLY THE PERSON WHO REGISTERED THE CAMPER MAY ALTER OR VIEW THE REGISTRATION FORM.
 THE REGISTRATION FORM MAY ONLY BE ALTERED IN PERSON; WE WILL NOT ALTER THE FORM VIA A PHONE CALL.

 Registrations- NO REGISTRATIONS WILL BE ACCEPTED AT CAMP.
-From March 20th until May 26th registrations will be taken at any Elementary School cafeteria from 3:30pm - 6pm, or at the Belle Terre Swim & Racquet Club from 8am - 3pm.
-AFTER MAY 26TH registrations will ONLY be taken at the Belle Terre Swim and Racquet Club, located at 73 Patricia Drive, Monday thru Thursday, 8am-3:00pm.
-NO REGISTRATIONS WILL BE TAKEN MAY 29TH - JUNE 2ND.
+From March 19th until May 17th registrations will be taken at any Elementary School cafeteria from 3:30pm - 6pm, or at the Belle Terre Swim & Racquet Club from 7am - 7pm.
+AFTER MAY 17TH registrations will ONLY be taken at the Belle Terre Swim and Racquet Club, located at 73 Patricia Drive, Monday thru Thursday, 7am-7pm.
+NO REGISTRATIONS WILL BE TAKEN MAY 27TH - JUNE 3ND.
 Beginning June 5th NO REGISTRATIONS WILL BE ACCEPTED AFTER 12PM ON THURSDAYS, AND NO REGISTRATIONS WILL BE ACCEPTED ON FRIDAYS.
 STARTING JUNE 5TH THERE IS A 24 HOUR WAITING PERIOD BEFORE YOUR CHILD CAN START CAMP.
 FOR SAFETY PURPOSES NO CHILD IS ALLOWED TO START CAMP ON A TRIP DAY.

-Registrations MUST be accompanied by the $20.00 registration fee (per child; registration fee increases to $30/child after May 26th).
-Registration fee must be paid by check or money order).
+Registrations MUST be accompanied by the $25.00 registration fee (per child; registration fee increases to $30/child after May 17th).
+Registration fee must be paid by check or money order or credit card.
 No walk-in registrations will be accepted at Camp.

 RevTrak "Parent Portal" (http://Flaglerschoolsfti.revtrak.net) will allow you to view payments made for tax purposes.
 For questions please call 446-6717.